GabrielKP/psyserver/README.md

 - `studies_dir`: path to directory which contains studies.
 Any directory inside will be reachable via the url.
 E.g. a study in `<studies_dir>/exp_cute/index.html` will have the url `<host>:<port>/exp_cute/index.html`.
 - `data_dir`: directory in which study data is saved.
 E.g. data submissions to the url `<host>:<port>/exp_cute/save` will be saved in `<data_dir>/exp_cute/`.
 Has to be different from `studies_dir`.
 - `redirect_url`: Visitors will be redirected to this url when accessing routes that are not found.
+Without this key, a 404 - Not found html will be displayed.

 ### uvicorn config